primer-io/primer-sdk-ios/README.md

 ```

-The following is camera permissions also need to be added to info.plist to access the card scanning feature:
+The following camera permissions also need to be added to info.plist to access the card scanning feature:
 ```
 <key>NSCameraUsageDescription</key>
 <string>Primer needs camera access to scan card.</string>